 Most importantly, have fun!

 Irish Season in Syracuse

-Missed Green Beer Sunday?
+Can’t make it to Green Beer Sunday?
 No worries!
-You can find green beer on draft at Coleman’s and several other local restaurants from now through St. Patrick’s Day.
+You can find green beer on draft at Coleman’s and several other local restaurants from the parade through St. Patrick’s Day.
 The Loaded Leprechaun can only be found at Beak & Skiff and Coleman’s for the season.
-Also, there is still the bigger and bolder Syracuse St. Patrick’s Day Parade coming soon!
+Also, there is still the bigger and bolder Syracuse St. Patrick’s Day Parade on St. Patrick’s Day weekend!